Starlog: Sale to Creative Group, Inc

 After the entire magazine industry took a serious tumble in 2001, Starlog Group was eventually purchased by Creative Group, Inc., which continued to publish Starlog and Fangoria, and expanded its franchises into the Internet, satellite radio, TV, and video.

-Starlog published its 30th Anniversary issue in 2006.
+Starlog published its 30th-anniversary issue in 2006.

 Warehouse fire

 On December 5, 2007, a warehouse operated by Kable News, in Oregon, Illinois, which contained all back issues of Starlog and Fangoria magazines, was destroyed by fire.
-As back issues of Starlog are not re-printed, the only remaining back issues are now housed in private collections or those available on the secondary market.
+As back issues of Starlog are not reprinted, the only remaining back issues are now housed in private collections or those available on the secondary market.

 Bankruptcy

-Starlog publisher Creative Media filed for bankruptcy in March 2008, and, in June 2008, sold its assets to a group led by private equity firm Scorpion Capital Partners LP.
+Starlog publisher Creative Media, including eight affiliates, filed for bankruptcy in March 2008 in the United States Bankruptcy Court for the Southern District of New York, intending to reorganize.
+By April 2008, it was confirmed that Creative Media was unable to reorganize, and announced that its operations would be sold. and, in June 2008, sold its assets to a group led by private equity firm Scorpion Capital Partners LP.
 Starlog and Fangoria and all related assets were purchased by The Brooklyn Company, Inc. in July 2008.
-The official website at Starlog.com ceased to operate in December 2008.

 In March 2009, Starlog became a sister site to Fangoria magazine's official site, with a new web address tied to Fangoria.
 Simultaneously, production was halted on issue #375, scheduled for May 2009.
-New content began to appear on the Starlog website on April 7, 2009, after the site returned to its original Starlog.com domain.
-The Starlog.com domain is no longer held by Starlog.
-In order to access Starlog magazine, readers must access it through the Internet Archive.
-The folding of the print edition was officially announced on April 8, 2009, with the unpublished issue promised in the near future as a web-only publication.
+New content began to appear on the Starlog website on April 7, 2009, after the site briefly returned to its original Starlog.com domain.
+The folding of the print edition was officially announced on April 8, 2009, with the unpublished issue promised in the near future as a web-only publication. but no such publication ever appeared.
+By the end of 2009, readers could only access back copies through the Internet Archive; while this worked until at least 2016, the Internet Archive removed the data from its service by no later than 2022, replacing previous links with the statement "This item is no longer available."

-In April 2014, Fangoria announced that Starlog would return in the summer of 2014, first as a relaunched website and later in the year as a digital magazine.
-No new issues of the magazine were created.
+In April 2014, Fangoria announced that Starlog would return in the summer of 2014, first as a relaunched website and later in the year as a digital magazine; once again, no such relaunch ever occurred.

-Editors

-O'Quinn was the magazine's first editor.
-Houston took over for a year, and O'Quinn's successor was Howard Zimmerman when Houston was promoted to the "Hollywood Bureau".
-Zimmerman was eventually succeeded by David McDonnell, who was the final editor of the web-based science fiction magazine.